Mobile Apps Statistics To know 2023: Statistics & Facts

 Global Spending on Apple and Android

-These figures reflect revenue generated by paid application installations, subscriptions, and in-app sales.
+These numbers include revenue generated from paid app installations, subscriptions, and in-app sales.

 App Use by Age Group